DS4PS/cpp-526-fall-2019/schedule.md

 ## Description

-This section introduces the use of Shiny R widgets to make graphs dynamic.
+This section introduces the use of R Shiny **widgets** to make graphs dynamic.

 ## Learning Objectives

-Graphs are dynamics if users can change input variables or parameters and graphics update in real-time within a web browser.
+Dynamic graphics allow a user to select parameters that change the visualization in some way.
+Graphics will update in real-time within a web browser.

 By the end of this unit you will be able to:

-* Construct widgets to allow users to select options.
+* Construct widgets to allow users to select inputs.
 * Convert static graphics to dynamic graphics using the Shiny package.